Trevor Rosen

 Trevor Joseph Rosen (born February 18, 1975) is an American country music songwriter and musician.
-He is also a member of the American country music band Old Dominion, in which he plays guitar and keyboards.
+He is also a member of the American country music band Old Dominion, in which he plays guitar and keyboards and sings backing vocals.

 Early life

 Trevor Rosen grew up in Woodhaven, Michigan, a southern suburb of Detroit.
+He attended high school at Gabriel Richard Catholic High School.
 He learned piano at a young age before picking up the guitar at age 16 and forming the Detroit area rock trio Unfair Superpowers.

 Career

 Rosen moved to Nashville in the fall of 2003 to pursue a career in songwriting.
 He met Matthew Ramsey soon after arriving and the two began collaborating, eventually becoming founding members of the hit supergroup, Old Dominion.
-Rosen signedwith SMACKtown Music and Wrensong/Reynsong Publishing in 2013.
-He is currently signed to a publishing deal with Twelve6 Entertainment..
+Rosen signed with SMACKtown Music and Wrensong/Reynsong Publishing in 2013.
+He is signed to a publishing deal with Twelve6 Entertainment..